 FAQ

-What is the difference between a first cousin and a second cousin?
+What is the difference between a 1st cousin and a 2nd cousin?

 A first cousin is someone who shares a grandparent and a second cousin is someone who shares a great-grandparent.
 So, first cousins are the children of siblings.